 Respite Care is a service that pays for a person to come to a Veteran's home or for a Veteran to go to a program while their family caregiver takes a break.
 While a Veteran gets Respite Care, the family caregiver can run errands or go out of town for a few days without worrying about leaving the Veteran alone at home.

 Respite Care can be helpful to Veterans of all ages, and their caregiver.
 Veterans can receive Respite Care in an inpatient, outpatient or home setting.

-Respite Care is for Veterans who need skilled services, case management, and assistance with activities of daily living (e.g., bathing or getting dressed) or instrumental activities of daily living (e.g., fixing meals and taking medicines); are isolated or their caregiver is experiencing burden.
+The program is for Veterans who need skilled services, case management and help with activities of daily living.
+Examples include help with bathing, dressing, fixing meals or taking medicines.
+This program is also for Veterans who are isolated or their caregiver is experiencing burden.
 Respite Care can be used in combination with other Home and Community Based Services.

 Respite Care can help lower the stress the Veterans and their family caregiver may feel when managing a Veteran's long term care needs at home.

 Video about Respite Care

 Watch this video to learn more about Respite Care options for caregivers of Veterans.